Storing and maintaining the integrity of data is at the heart of any business from small sole trader to large multinational company.

 If you know or suspect that your account login details have been compromised, the quickest way to secure your account is by disabling the login.
 This is the equivalent of calling your credit company to block your card once you realized your card has been lost or stolen

-Some cloud backup providers such as Spinbackup have a security feature that allows you to block login via Google ID if you think your Google account may have been compromised.
+Some cloud backup providers such as Spinbackup’s G Suite security functionality that allows you to block login via Google ID if you think your Google account may have been compromised.
 You can still use an alternative login to access your account.

 All data stored in the cloud must be encrypted in order to protect the data during transfer, when it may be vulnerable to attack.